LEC's DAS vs. Traditional Lightning Protection

 In today's world, this approach brings the severe lightning energy (a 50 percentile strike in the U.S. is 30,000 amps) too close to critically sensitive, sometimes explosive environments and the susceptible electronic systems that control and monitor these environments.
 Even if the collection or lightning "strike" does not directly contact a portion of a system or circuit, the secondary effects of lightning (earth current transients, atmospheric transients, secondary arching, electromagnetic pulse or EMP and ground potential rise or GPR) can degrade system components leading to premature failure and possibly cause false or erroneous operation.

-For over 35 years, LEC has been providing advance lightning protection systems worldwide.
+Since 1971, LEC has been providing advanced lightning protection systems worldwide.
 The systems LEC designs, manufactures and applies do not provide the traditional Franklin Rod protection schemes.
 Rather, we take the view we should avoid the strike, not collect it.

 LEC's name is somewhat of a misnomer; LEC does not eliminate all lightning.
 LEC's Charge Transfer System (patented as the Dissipation Array System or DAS) uses a naturally occurring, scientific phenomenon called point discharge to retard the collection of lightning within a finite protection zone.
 LEC does not attract the lightning.
 LEC's system lowers the static field in the protected area long enough for the lightning strike to terminate outside the protected area.
 The DAS is engineered to the specific application or site.

 The list of clients that choose LEC's DAS is extensive.
-A portion of that list includes global clients such as: Exxon Mobile, Shell Oil, Chevron, United Energex, Valero Refining, BASF, FedEx, UPS, Tennessee Valley Authority (WA), Florida Power & Light, Southern Carolina Electric & Gas, Duke Energy, Entergy, Fidelity National Information Services, Turner Broadcasting, International Paper, Weyerhaeuser Company, US Navy, and the Israel Defense Forces.
-And these customers are repeat customers often with multiple facilities in different geographic locations across the world all protected by LEC's DAS.
+A portion of that list includes global clients such as: Exxon Mobil, Shell Oil, Chevron, United Energex, Valero Refining, BASF, FedEx, UPS, Tennessee Valley Authority (TVA), Florida Power & Light, Southern Carolina Electric & Gas, Duke Energy, Entergy, Fidelity National Information Services, Turner Broadcasting, International Paper, Weyerhaeuser Company, US Navy, and the Israel Defense Forces.
+These customers are repeat customers often with multiple facilities in different geographic locations across the world all protected by LEC's DAS.

-With over 35,000 system-years of actual in field operation and proven success in minimizing the effects of lightning, LEC is the smart risk reduction choice for critical systems lightning protection.
+With over 35,000 system-years of actual in field operation and proven success in minimizing the effects of lightning, LEC is the smart risk reduction choice for critical systems.